 The coloured 14m retractable hose reel

 All good gardeners need a retractable garden hose reel they can rely on – one that’s up to any task you throw at it.
-That’s where the DELRICO™ 14m retractable garden hose reel comes in.
+Along with the comfort of a full 48month warranty.
+That’s where the Custom Coloured DELRICO™ 14m retractable garden hose reel comes in.
 Designed right here in Australia to suit our conditions, this high-quality hose reel is made of tough stuff and is ready to work with you, not against you, to make watering your garden an easy, safe and enjoyable experience every time.
 Getting your hands on a DELRICO™ retractable hose reel is easy thanks to our streamlined ordering process – simply ‘add to cart’ and follow the steps.
 Once it’s yours, the retractable garden hose reel comes with everything you need to begin living the DELRICO™ hose dream and installation is simple.

 We’ve made the installation process as simple as possible by supplying all required materials and step-by-step instructions with your DELRICO™ retractable garden hose reel .
 Here’s how it’s done:

 - Screw in the supplied stainless steel screws.

 - Lift your bracket and seat it on the screws and tighten.

 - Turn the tap on and you’re good to go – happy hosing!

 Since it’s wall-mounted and can be pushed 180 degrees, this reel can sit flush against your wall if needed – neat and sleek.

 The DELRICO™ 14m retractable garden hose reel locking system is equally reliable and a joy to use.
 It locks and unlocks whenever you want, doing away with the limitation of pulling a certain length of hose to release the lock, or silently waiting to hear that ‘click’.